fabiangreffrath/woof/README.md

 ```
 During this step, vcpkg will build all the dependencies.

-Build the project:
+Finally, build the project:
 ```
  cmake --build build
 ```

-The executable will be avaible in `build/src` directory.
+After successful compilation, the executable will be avaible in the `build/src` directory.

 ## Linux, and Windows with MSYS2